MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Delegating administrative permissions over subsets of users and applying policies to a subset of users is possible with [Administrative Units](administrative-units.md).

 This role was previously named Password Administrator in the [Azure portal](/azure/azure-portal/azure-portal-overview).
-It was renamed to Helpdesk Administrator to align with the existing name in the Microsoft Graph API and Azure AD PowerShell.
+It was renamed to Helpdesk Administrator to align with the existing name in the Microsoft Graph API and Microsoft Graph PowerShell.

 > [!div class="mx-tableFixed"]
 > | Actions | Description |